-Call us at 303-986-9300 and we can give you contact information about suppliers in your area.
+Call us at 303-986-9300 and we can give you contact information for suppliers in your area.

 Dynamic seating is a relatively new area of wheelchair seating.
-We have a number of resources available on this website, including links to articles, recorded webinars and a bi-monthly blog.
+We have a number of resources available on this website, including links to articles, recorded webinars and a bi-monthly blog (see the Resources Tab above).
 You may also contact us for further information and product specific training needs.

 A good place to start is to seek out a wheelchair seating evaluation with a team of clinicians and suppliers who are familiar with dynamic seating options and applications.
 If you can’t find resources in your area, give us a call and we will be happy to help you identify someone in your area.

 This, of course, depends on the funding source.
 However, with proper justification, dynamic seating is often approved.
-Look for sample justification wording for funding documentation on this website in the near future.
+Download sample justification wording for funding documentation on this website under Downloadable Information.